-To combat the rising popularity of cryptocurrency, this past year government cryptocurrency has become a tactic to reclaim the economy while embracing some form of blockchain technology.
-Prior and continuing government regulations on Bitcoin and other altcoins shows the treat cryptocurrency has to fiat currency.
+To combat the rising popularity of cryptocurrency, this past year the creation of government cryptocurrency has become a tactic to reclaim the economy by embracing some form of blockchain technology.
+Prior and continuing government regulations on Bitcoin and other altcoins shows the threat cryptocurrency has to fiat currency.
 However, the creation of government cryptocurrency proves that it’s a technology not easy to squash.
 So, which is it?
-Does the government want to take over the crypto market by placing themselves at the top or are they just desperate to remain in the loop?
+Does the government want to take over the crypto market by placing themselves at the top, or are they just desperate to remain in the loop?

 Let’s first look at the difference between a government coin and a traditional cryptocurrency.

 Centralized vs. decentralized

 The main component of blockchain technology is decentralization.
 This means that no one person, organization, or agency controls it.
 No one has access to your personal data, the value of the blockchain’s coin is controlled by its market of users, and your coins cannot be seized as an asset.
 A government with a decentralized currency is an oxymoron; it cannot exist.
 The government is a centralized organization; therefore, their cryptocurrency would be called a Centralized Digital Currency (CDC).

 A centralized currency means little to no privacy, even more than traditional fiat since cash is still an untraceable mode of sale that serves the black market well.
 With digital coins, all transactions are recorded on the blockchain and usually they remain anonymous.
 But, with a centralized cryptocurrency, the government essentially owns the blockchain and controls its capabilities.
 In the case of the Russian CryptoRuble, your coin’s wallet can be audited and penalized through taxes if unclaimed money is found.
 The ramifications for a centralized government currency defeats the purpose of cryptocurrency when it comes to consumer privacy.

 But, just what are the intentions of creating a government currency that is centralized and provides no privacy?